MatMathh/RSA-Wolfram-code/README.md

 # RSA-Wolfram-code

-Implementación del cifrado RSA en Wolfram Mathematica
+Implementation of RSA algorithm in Wolfram Mathematica

+You can find an example, so you will know how to use it.